Why Every Business Should Invest in SMS Marketing

 If you’re looking to better support your customers, SMS can help bridge the gap between in person and online shopping because of its speed, immediacy, and the ability to have two-way conversations.

 Not everyone will want to subscribe to your brand’s text messages, and that’s okay.
-But 85 percent of customers say they prefer to communicate with their favorite brands via text.
+But did you know that 54 percent of consumers would like to receive promotions via text message, and only 11 percent of businesses send them this way?

 For those that do subscribe to SMS, you can deliver unique customer experience and drive brand loyalty.
-Did you know that 54 percent of consumers would like to receive promotions via text message, but only 11 percent of businesses send them this way?

 In fact, 72 percent of customers are more likely to purchase from a website if the brand can communicate with them about their products in real time, with a real employee, via text messaging.

 By pairing SMS with your email program, you’ll give customers another way to engage with your brand in a way that’s easy and convenient to them.

-People read 95 percent of all texts they receive, which means SMS can help you reach a highly engaged audience—and more engagement results in more of your audience entering your store’s sales funnel.
+- People read 95 percent of all texts they receive, which means SMS can help you reach a highly engaged audience—and more engagement results in more of your audience entering your store’s sales funnel.

-Additionally, because text messages are highly personal and conversational, engagement doesn’t stop at excellent open rates.
+- Because text messages are highly personal and conversational, engagement doesn’t stop at excellent open rates.
 In fact, promotional text messages have an average click through rate (CTR) of 36 percent—that’s eight times email’s average CTR of 4.5 percent.

 Another benefit of text message marketing is that you own the relationship with subscribers.
 But what does that mean?